balaramdevops/python-gitlab/README.md

         # project.keys.enable(JENKINS_DEPLOY_KEY_ID)

-# Parameters/variables for the script
+# Parameters/variables for the script:
-- All the parameters are stored and loaded from parameters.yaml file.
+- All the parameters are stored and loaded from parameters.yaml file
-- Example parameters.yaml file, you can update the values as per your need.
-  You can find this file, in the root of this repository.
+- Example parameters.yaml file, you can update the values as per your need You can find the parameters.yaml file, in the root of this repository

       parameters_dictionary: